-Join Tim Grey for an in-depth discussion in this video Balancing a specific color, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Balancing a specific color, part of Photoshop: Mastering Color Correction (2012).

 When you're working on optimizing color in your photographic images, you might have a tendency to focus on the overall image.
 Even if you're really paying attention to a particular color, you might be adjusting color for the entire image.
 An you might even assume that if you wanted to apply an adjustment that only affected a particular area of the photo, that you needed to use a Layer mask.
 And that's actually not true, if the area that you want to adjust can be identified based on the color values.
 In this photo for example, perhaps I'd like to adjust the color for the flowers just a little bit.
 I can use a Hue Saturation adjustment to apply color correction to just that area of the photo based on the colors.